 Learn more – what is mean by iXBRL Tagging?

 Since 1 January 2010, legislation has been in effect that has, subject to very limited exceptions, made it compulsory for companies to file company tax returns online and to use iXBRL for company accounts and tax computations.
 This legislation applies to returns submitted to HMRC on or after 1 April 2011 for accounting periods ending after 31 March 2010.

 In fact, since 1 November 2017, HMRC has rejected company tax returns with accounts or tax computations that are not in iXBRL format, again subject to -minimal exceptions.

 This means that companies should make it a priority to ensure that all relevant aspects of a company’s tax return are tagged correctly prior to filing with HMRC.

 Ideally, tagging should also be completed well in advance of a company’s filing deadline to ensure that there are no issues when it comes to submitting the company tax return to HMRC and to minimise the risk of any late filing penalties.

 DataTracks is a managed tagging services provider, with extensive experience providing iXBRL conversion services to both companies and tax advisers.

 Supporting commonly used document formats such as word, excel, and PDF, we can tag your accounts and tax computations in iXBRL format, and take the stress out of the tagging process.

-For more information on our iXBRL conversion services, speak to a member of the team by emailing firstname.lastname@example.org or call us on 020 3608 8035.
+For more information on our iXBRL Tagging Services, speak to a team member by emailing firstname.lastname@example.org or call us on 020 3608 8035.